-The Vancouver Island Workability Program (a program of the Farm at Cedar Woods Society) is a non-profit registered charity mandated to support People with Barriers (physical, medical mental, emotion), to have a safe and meaningful productive life within an environmentally sustainable community.
+The Vancouver Island Workability Society is a non-profit registered charity mandated to support People with Barriers (physical, mental, emotional), to have a safe and meaningful productive life within an environmentally sustainable community.
 We believe that individuals that go through life challenges, such as, mental illness, and brain injury can rebuild skills, reconnect socially and improve their feeling of well-being.

 We provide programs and services on our 10 acre working farm designed to make the structural shift in the employment environment to engage People With Challenges.
 We modify the work environment to make it possible for persons to function and manage the work environment.
 Our program make recovery real, and is based on two philosophies Active Engagement and Social Inclusion.